 Banana chutney is so easy to make and the perfect accompaniment to curries, rice and dhals.
 The ideal preserve for a chutney novice and is vegetarian, vegan and gluten free.

 The range of produce that can be turned into chutney is huge, but one of the less common fruits that makes a great chutney is banana – it may not seem like the obvious thing to make chutney from but they result is delicious.
 In developing this recipe and experimenting with other fruit chutneys, I had successes and failures: kiwifruit chutney was an interesting experiment, but one not to be repeated.

-The chutney is best kept in a dark cool cupboard for a couple of months to mature, but can be eaten straight away.
+For best results, keep your banana chutney in a dark cool cupboard for a couple of months to mature, though you can eat it straight away.
 As it matures it will darken.
 We had a jar that had been in the cupboard for well over 5 years which was still delicious!

 This recipe is for a plainer chutney, but there are many ways to adapt this recipe.
-Banana and date chutney is a real winner (leave out two bananas and add a cup of chopped dates), or dry fry some spices in the preserving pan and make a curried banana chutney; I would use some curry powder and cumin.
+Date and Banana chutney is a real winner (leave out two bananas and add a cup of chopped dates).
+Alternatively, dry fry some spices in the preserving pan and make a curried banana chutney.
+I would use some curry powder and cumin.

-- 5 lb bananas - peeled and sliced (peeled weight - about 25 bananas)
+- 5 lb bananas (peeled weight - about 25 bananas)

 - 1 pint pickling vinegar